-3 Things You Must Do Now To Grow Sales.
+3 Things You Must Do Now To Increase SaaS Sales.

 I've noticed a lot of frustration amongst many sales teams about the difficulty of gaining traction with new prospects, especially newer sales staff.
 We're working through unprecedented situations today, and there's no clear timeline for when things might turn around.

 If you or your team has been waiting patiently on the sideline to take action, "hoping" the impacts of the pandemic pass, you may be in store for a very tough year, or two, or three ahead.
 We can't know how long this disruption will last, but we can control our actions and implement new strategies such as the following.